STEM CELL INFORMATION

-Independently of this discussion of alternative terms, the fact is that MSC are valuable sources for regenerative medicine and science in 2014 has not changed its term, i.e. referring to “MSC still as Mesenchymal Stem Cells”.
+Independently of this discussion of alternative terms and the understanding of what are MSCs, the fact is, that MSC are valuable sources for regenerative medicine and science since 2014 it has not changed its term, i.e. referring to “MSC still as Mesenchymal Stem Cells”.

-Most interesting at the time of writing (April 2015) are, however, MCS from adipose tissue (fat).
+Most interesting at the time of writing (April 2015 / update 2018) are, however, MCS from adipose tissue (fat).
 Recent scientific research suggests that there are 500 times more mesenchymal stem cells in 1 gram of fat than there are in 1 gram of bone marrow, which would make it easier to use therapeutical without expanding the cells.
-New bone marrow harvesting technologies claim that they may compensate this.
+New bone marrow harvesting technologies claim that they may compensate for this.

 Mesenchymal stem cells are of intense therapeutic interest because they represent a population of cells with the potential to treat a wide range of acute and degenerative diseases.
 Stromal Vascular Fraction (SVF) from adipose tissue (fat) and bone marrow is a rich source of MCS and already widely used for experimental patient funded studies in many qualified clinics around the world with interesting positive results.